dunlapww/enigma/README.md

 ## Project Enigma
-The Enigma project can take a message in the form of a string and do the following:
+The Enigma project is an encryption/decryption algorithm similar to the one used by Germany in WWII to send messages to its troops.
+The algorithm was eventually cracked by Alan Turing and his 'Enigma' machine.
-1. encode it using Enigma encryption algorithm (uses a randomingly generated 5 digit key and a date)
+- This project takes a message as a string and encrypts it, and provides the encrypter with a 'key' and 'date' used to encrypt the message.
-2. decrypt the message (given the key and date) by reversing the algorithm
+- The project can then decrypt the message to its original form using the provided key and date.
-3. crack encrypted messages as long as the decoded message concludes with the " end" and we know the date that was used to encode the message.
+- Alternatively, there is a 'crack' algorithm that, if given the date of the encoded message, determines the key and decrypts the message.

-To check out this project, do the following:
+To try out this project, do the following:

 1. Fork this repository and clone it locally
 2. Enter a message in the 'message.txt' file that you want to encrypt
-  - If you want to later crack this message, make sure your message ends with " end"
+  - If you want to later crack this message, make sure your message ends with " end" (Alan Turing was able to crack the algorithm partially because the allied forces realized all Nazi communications ended with the word 'end').
+This 'crack' algorithm, uses that same assumption.
 3. To encrypt the message type the following in the terminal:
 ```
 ruby ./lib/encrypt_runner.rb message.txt encrypted.txt